-- Once the GTG Director has decided what further action (if any) should be taken, the DA will inform the Discloser in writing of the decision. - If no further action is proposed, the DA will give reasons for this. - If the outcome is the activation of the Disciplinary or Grievance procedures, then the confidentiality required under these procedures will be observed, which may mean that the Discloser is not informed of the specific outcome of those procedures.
-The DA will inform the Discloser that appropriate action has been taken without describing the detail. - If the outcome is the activation of an investigation this should normally be completed within 20 working days of confirmation of the written record of the disclosure.
-As soon as it is available, a copy of the report of the investigation will be given to the discloser, and the person/persons against whom the concern is directed - Once the investigation report has been received, the following steps may be taken depending on the conclusions reached by the development coach and which particular members of staff or governors are the subject of concern: - A. When the concern is explained to the satisfaction of the development coach, the discloser, and when the last two individuals are not in any way the subject of the concern, the investigation will be closed and the report retained on file. - B. When the concern relates to a senior post holder and has been explained to the satisfaction of the development coach, but not the discloser, the matter will be drawn to the attention of the GTG Director.
-In such circumstances the GTG Director will interview the discloser/development coach in order to determine whether further investigation is needed.
-In the event of the decision being made not to investigate further. - C. Where the concern has been explained to the satisfaction of the development coach but not the discloser and where the concern relates to the individuals other than governors and senior post holders, the matter will be drawn to the attention of the GTG Director who will decide whether further action is needed.
-The discloser will be informed. - D. Where the development coach concludes that there is substance to the concerns expressed by the discloser, the matter will be referred to the GTG Director who will determine the form and scope of the full investigation.
-A full investigation may be undertaken by: - the police - Internal Audit - External Auditors - others as appropriate
+- Once the GTG Director has decided what further action (if any) should be taken, GTG will inform the Discloser in writing, of the decision. - If no further action is proposed, then GTG will provide a reason for this. - If the outcome is the activation of the Disciplinary or Grievance procedure, then the confidentiality required under these procedures will be observed, which may mean that the Discloser is not informed of the specific outcome of those procedures.
+GTG will inform the Discloser that appropriate action has been taken without describing the - If the outcome is the activation of an investigation this should normally be completed within 20 working days of confirmation of the written record of the disclosure.
+As soon as it is available, a copy of the report of the investigation will be given to the discloser, and the person/persons against whom the concern is directed. - Once the investigation report has been received, the following steps may be taken depending on the conclusions reached by GTG, and which members of staff or governors are the subject of concern: - A. When the concern is explained to the satisfaction of GTG, the discloser, and when the last two individuals are not in any way the subject of the concern, the investigation will be closed, and the report retained on file. - B. When the concern relates to a senior post holder and has been explained to the satisfaction of GTG, but not the discloser, the matter will be drawn to the attention of the GTG Director.
+In such circumstances the GTG

+- Director will interview the discloser and GTG investigator, to determine whether further investigation is needed.
+The discloser will be informed.

+- C. Where the concern has been explained to the satisfaction of GTG, but not the discloser, and where the concern relates to the individuals (other than governors and senior post holders) the matter will be drawn to the attention of the GTG Director who will decide whether further action is needed.
+The discloser will be informed.

+- D. Where GTG concludes that there is substance to the concerns expressed by the discloser, the matter will be referred to the GTG Director who will determine the form and scope of an official investigation.
+An official investigation may be undertaken by:

+- the police

+- Internal Audit

+- External Auditors

+- others as appropriate